-Improve the understanding of the role of science and technology in innovating the water sector, covering cutting-edge technologies, state-of-the-art and appropriate science and technology development and application;

-- Develop guidance on the use of science and technology to implement and innovate water policies and realities, building on global know-how and lessons learned; - Create market and network opportunities for water problem owners and science, technology and engineering solution providers.
+- Improve the understanding of the role of science and technology in innovating the water sector, covering cuttingedge technologies, state-of-the-art and appropriate science and technology development and application; - Develop guidance on the use of science and technology to implement and innovate water policies and realities, building on global know-how and lessons learned; - Create market and network opportunities for water problem owners and science, technology and engineering solution providers.

-Co-Chairs (Dr. Sangman Jeong, Dr. Glen Daigger) of the STPC Science and Technology Process Opening Session, EXCO Daegu
+STPC Co-Chairs (Dr. Sangman Jeong, Dr. Glen Daigger) Science and Technology Process Opening Session, EXCO Daegu